bsoun/bang-search/README.md

 - The second one :
 	* If true, display alert message in the bottom status panel
-	* If false, a dialog box show you the warning message The third parameter contain the list of browser see bleow)
+	* If false, a dialog box show you the warning message
+- The third parameter contain the list of browser (see below)
 ```json
 [
 {